sfagin89/Self-Adjusting-Traffic-System/README.md

   ```
   wget https://storage.googleapis.com/download.tensorflow.org/models/tflite/coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip
   ```
   * Some work needs to be done to improve the accuracy.
 May look into using an accelerator of some kind, as mentioned in the Edje Electronics guide.
+The above test was run using a Raspberry Pi 3.
+Further implementations will be done on a Raspberry Pi 4, which during benchmark chests has displayed CPU performance improvements of as much as +36%, and GPU performance improvements ranging from +34% - 70% depending on the function being tested[^11].
+This increase in CPU and GPU performance should provide significant improvement in the speed and accuracy of the TensorFlow Object Detection.
   * The data produced by the script still needs to be stored and ready to transmit to other nodes.
 ### Phase 2 - Node Communication
 * How will the Nodes communicate and share traffic information with each other?